-If you do a quick search for “best gas air compressor,” you’ll quickly notice a few top contenders that are repeated on several sites—but you’ll also notice that each of these “best of” sites contain Amazon links.
+If you do a quick search for “best gas air compressor,” you’ll quickly notice a few top contenders that are repeated on several sites—but you’ll also notice that each of these “best of” sites contains Amazon links.
 That’s because the authors get paid each time you buy a compressor through one of those links.

 Affiliate linking is a problem because it encourages authors to promote the products that pay them the most, versus the products that will serve you best.
 These lists of the “best gas air compressors” are actually the “best paying gas air compressors”, which adds a significant amount of bias to the articles.

-That’s not to say these articles don’t include valuable information but take the positivity with a grain of salt and don’t make a decision until you talk to a reputable service truck upfitter.
+That’s not to say these articles don’t include valuable information but take the positivity with a grain of salt and don’t make a decision until you talk to a reputable service truck builder or upfitter.

 Summary of Choosing Your Air Compressor